core-wg/oscore/draft-ietf-core-object-security.md

 * Replay Window Type and Size

-   - Default is DTLS-type replay protection with a window size of 32 ({{RFC6347}})
+   - Default is DTLS-type replay protection with a window size of 32 {{RFC6347}}

 All input parameters need to be known to and agreed on by both endpoints, but the replay window may be different in the two endpoints.
-How the input parameters are pre-established, is application specific.
-The OSCORE profile of the ACE framework may be used to establish the necessary input parameters ({{I-D.ietf-ace-oscore-profile}}), or a key exchange protocol such as the TLS/DTLS handshake ({{I-D.mattsson-ace-tls-oscore}}) or EDHOC ({{I-D.selander-ace-cose-ecdhe}}) providing forward secrecy.
+The way the input parameters are pre-established, is application specific.
+The OSCORE profile of the ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oscore-profile}}, or a key exchange protocol such as the TLS/DTLS handshake {{I-D.mattsson-ace-tls-oscore}} or EDHOC {{I-D.selander-ace-cose-ecdhe}} providing forward secrecy.
 Other examples of deploying OSCORE are given in {{deployment-examples}}.

 ### Derivation of Sender Key, Recipient Key, and Common IV

 The KDF MUST be one of the HMAC based HKDF {{RFC5869}} algorithms defined in COSE.
 HKDF SHA-256 is mandatory to implement.
-The security context parameters Sender Key, Recipient Key, and Common IV SHALL be derived from the input parameters using the HKDF, which consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):
+The security context parameters Sender Key, Recipient Key, and Common IV SHALL be derived from the input parameters using the HKDF, which consists of the composition of the HKDF-Extract and HKDF-Expand steps {{RFC5869}}:

 ~~~~~~~~~~~
    output parameter = HKDF(salt, IKM, info, L)